First-order photon condensation in magnetic cavities: A two-leg ladder model: Conclusion

 Supported by the Gaussian nature of the cavity ground state in the thermodynamic limit, we analytically derived the quadratic fluctuations on top of the mean-field solution.
 This highlights the role of polariton states whose ground state gives a qualitatively correct result for the photon entropy and gives access to the cavity spectral function.
 The latter reflects the first-order nature of the transition.

-The presented model is a valid starting point to study superradiant transitions for large enough system sizes in a numerically exact way.
-Although not shown in the main text the magnetic instability of the ladder geometry exists for a wide range of geometries and Hamiltonian parameters, including both metal-metal and insulator-insulator first and second order superradiant transitions.
+The presented model is a valid starting point to study photon condensations for large enough system sizes in a numerically exact way.
+Although not shown in the main text the magnetic instability of the ladder geometry exists for a wide range of geometries and Hamiltonian parameters, including both metal-metal and insulator-insulator first and second order transitions.
+Interacting electrons coupled to static magnetic fields have also been investigated in higher-dimensional systems \cite{Ferraretto_scipost2023}, showing similar first-order behaviour.
+This finding supports the notion that first-order photon condensation could be prevalent in various settings, and solely examining instabilities of the normal phase might be restrictive.
 Moreover, local fermion-fermion interactions can be included without any added cost to the DMRG simulations, as recently done in \cite{Passetti_arxiv2022} for a single XXZ chain.
 Another element that would be interesting to add to the model is the electronic spin which should favor the paramagnetic response of the system and could have a non-trivial interplay with the orbital magnetism subject of this work.

 Finally, we note that a recent study \cite{MercurioAndolina_arxiv2023}, that appeared on the same day on arXiv, have obtained similar results in a system of Van Vleck paramagnetic molecules, showing the importance of cavities with a significant magnetic component.